 - Automated coaching technology to drive cross-selling.

 David also brings a deep understanding of how to engage the organizational and human factors that drive successful implementation.
 For three years, he was a change management, strategic planning and Balanced Scorecard consultant, engaged by corporations such as Sun Microsystems, Zurich Financial Services, Agilent Technologies, and Olin Corporation.

-While the ultimate measure of success is helping lawyers and firms generate more revenue, there are two ways David knows he’s on the right track with his clients: 1) while exploring mindsets or new approaches, they say something like “Hmm, I’ve never thought of that before”, and 2) when they are implementing their personalized strategy and say “You know what, this is actually a lot of fun!“.
+While the ultimate measure of success is helping lawyers and firms generate more revenue, there are two ways David knows he’s on the right track with his clients: 1) while exploring mindsets or new approaches, they say something like “Hmm, I’ve never thought of that before”, and 2) when they are implementing their personalized strategy, they say “You know, this is actually a lot of fun!“.

 Fordham Law School, J.D., 1982

 SUNY Binghamton, B.A.
 Economics, 1979

 Business Development Training and Coaching